Welcome - How can we help you?

 Lions Clubs throughout the UK collect unwanted and damaged spectacles.
 These are then sent to Chichester Lions Club which processes tens of thousands of recycled spectacles each year.
 All donations are examined by a team of Lions and other volunteers in the recycling workshop.
-Sorted pairs of glasses may then be sent for grading and distribuion by Medico France in Le Havre.
+Sorted pairs of glasses may then be sent for grading and distribution by Medico France in Le Havre.

-Glasses are also sent directly to contacts running eye clinics in Papua New Guinea, Sri Lanka, Ghana, Nigeria and Nepal.
-In addition, volunteers from the ‘Unite for Sight’ charity are supplied with spectacles to take with them on missions to countries across the world.
+Chichester Lions Club sends spectacles directly to contacts running eye clinics in Papua New Guinea, Sri Lanka, Ghana, Nigeria, and Nepal.
+In addition, volunteers from the Unite for Sight charity are supplied with spectacles to take with them on missions to countries across the world.

-Help for local sight related projects
+Help for local sight-related projects

 Since the project began over £675k has been generated from recycled materials with over £486k donated to sight related charitable causes.

 As the spectacle recycling project is a national effort, Lions Clubs in the UK are invited to nominate projects in their local areas for support.
-To date, over £76k to projects proposed by other Lions Clubs.

 The spectacle recycling story

 Gradually other Lions Clubs started feeding their recycled spectacles through Chichester.
 So in 1985, a link was established with Le Havre Lions and Medico France.
-Over the following five years some 100,000 specs, 43,000 lenses, and 10,000 frames were sent to Medico France while still delivering to MOS in Devon as many pairs of sorted specs as it needed.
+Over the following five years some 100,000 specs, 43,000 lenses, and 10,000 frames were sent to Medico France while still delivering to MOS in Devon as many pairs of sorted specs as needed.

 In 1988, another outlet was established through Vision Aid Overseas, and in 1990, a national campaign with Boots the Chemist and Help The Aged produced 460,000 pairs of specs in six months.
-Once sorted they went to places such as Cameroon, Senegal, Ivory Coast, Sri Lanka, India, Zanzibar, Jamaica, Bolivia and Brazil.
+Once sorted they went to places such as Cameroon, Senegal, Ivory Coast, Sri Lanka, India, Zanzibar, Jamaica, Bolivia, and Brazil.

 Although the scale of this campaign stretched the Chichester operation to its limits, Lions clubs continue to collect hundreds of thousands of spectacles each year.
-They work with local shops, surgeries and other organisations that kindly host collection bins on their premises.
+They work with local shops, surgeries, and other organisations that kindly host collection bins on their premises.

 Spectacle donations arrive in Chichester in boxes and bags of all shapes and sizes.
 They are expertly sorted by Lions members and volunteers.
-Those sent onto Medico France are then cleaned and graded for use in eye camps in Africa, India and Eastern Europe.
+Those sent onto Medico France are then cleaned and graded for use in eye camps in Africa, India, and Eastern Europe.

 Through contacts with individuals and charities based in the UK, Chichester Lions make spectacles available for eye-camp projects overseas.
-Support is also provided for volunteers travelling on Unite For Sight projects who re-use spectacles for their individual projects.
+Support is also provided for volunteers traveling on Unite For Sight projects who re-use spectacles for their individual projects.

 Every year over 300,000 pairs of spectacles are sent to Medico France.
-Indeed, donations by UK Lions Clubs, recycled through Chichester, account for more than half of the total number of the spectacles processed by Medico France.
+Indeed, donations by UK Lions Clubs, recycled through Chichester, account for more than half of the total number of spectacles processed by Medico France.